hransom528/passwordGen/README.md

 # python-password-generator
 Generates a random password using python.

-For instructions on how to install, read the corresponding file in the "HOW TO INSTALL" directory of this repository for your OS.
-You can also use setup.py for installing this using PiP.
+This package uses pip and GitHub for distribution.
+You can install this package using pip as well, if GitHub isn't your thing.

 Any questions or issues, email me at hransom528@gmail.com Happy Coding!